CZ-NIC/knot/doc/reference.rst

 file
 ----

-A path to the zone file.
+A :ref:`path<default_paths>` to the zone file.
 It is also possible to use the following formatters:

 - ``%c[``\ *N*\ ``]`` or ``%c[``\ *N*\ ``-``\ *M*\ ``]`` – Means the *N*\ th
   character or a sequence of characters beginning from the *N*\ th and ending